|

 outposts

-on their border with Theos to make the border less attractive.
+in border regions to make their borders less attractive.
 In

-the event of a jailbreak -- they could escape to Theos.
-Since
+case of a jailbreak -- the prisoners could escape to someplace other

-Jolvian prisoners do not have rights, Jolvians guards would
+than Vril or Thule.
+Since Jolvian prisoners do not have rights,

-physical conditioning and kept the gravity in inmate areas at a
+tender, physical conditioning was avoided and gravity was kept at a

-minimum.
-In the event of a riot, prisoners can be incapacitated
+minimum in the inmate areas.
+In the event of a riot, prisoners

 by

 normalizing the gravity.
-The guard areas are unaffected.
+The guard areas, of course, are

 43. "We're approaching the target now, Sir," a yeoman said to Dal El,

-handing him a tablet for his review.
+handing him a tablet to review.
 That would become a catch

-phrase for the next 70 years, and this was the moment when the phrase
+phrase for the next 70 years, and this was the moment when the catch

 for optimizing the destroyer's main weapon.
-The colony had
+"How many times did

 44.